Hanover High School (Massachusetts)

 Hanover High School is a public school located in Hanover, Massachusetts, United States.
-It encompasses grades 9–12.
-Hanover High is a continuation for Hanover Middle School, and before that either Center School or Cedar School.
+It encompasses grades 9 –12.
+Hanover High is a continuation for Hanover Middle School, and before that, either Center School or Cedar School.
 The original Hanover High School building was opened in 1958.
-The first graduating class was 1959.
+The first graduating class was in 1959.
 Sylvester School formerly served as the high school.

 The current Hanover High School building was opened in 2011.

 Hanover's colors are blue and gold, and their mascot is the Hawks.
 Until 2021, HHS's mascot was the Indians, and was changed to the Hawks, thanks to a contest that won against 400 submissions.
 After another contest, the name "Sylvester" was chosen to be the name of the Hanover Hawk mascot.
-The name Sylvester goes back to Edmund Q. Sylvester, a prominent resident of Hanover during the later half of the 1800s.
-The Sylvester family owned land around the old Hanover shipyards, and had their own farm as well.
+The name Sylvester goes back to Edmund Q. Sylvester, a prominent resident of Hanover during the latter half of the 1800s.
+The Sylvester family owned land around the old Hanover shipyards and had their own farm as well.
 The old elementary school in Hanover Center is named after him as well.

 On December 3, 2016, Hanover's varsity football team beat Grafton 21-0 for the Division 3 Championship, ending the season undefeated.